Four years on, what should Britain do to expedite a Ukrainian victory?

 Doctoral Fellow and PhD Candidate, University of Surrey

-Whilst Ukraine’s victory mostly hinges on Ukraine, with outside European actors increasingly becoming irrelevant amidst their reticence to perform real war-changing actions, the UK at least has the strongest set of available tools to help a Ukrainian victory come around.
-These revolve around three core pillars: troops, trade, and ties.
+While Ukraine’s victory mostly hinges on Ukraine, with outside European actors increasingly becoming irrelevant amid their reticence to perform real conflict-changing actions, Britain at least has the strongest set of available tools to help attain a Ukrainian victory.
+These revolve around three core pillars: troops, trade and ties.

-For troops, it has been suggested that British troops could be deployed to Ukraine, as many as 5,000–15,000, to perform non-combat roles.
+For troops, it has been suggested that British forces – as many as 5,000-15,000 personnel – could be deployed to Ukraine to perform non-combat roles.
 This does not go far enough.
-For Britain to make a real impact, we should consider a wider-ranging operation to secure and protect key cities, such as Kyiv, Lviv, and Uzhhorod, to allow Ukrainian troops to be remobilised towards the frontline and to facilitate the reopening of civilian and permanent military logistics, as well as allowing British troops real learnings in warfare if positioned closer to the front.
+For the UK to make a real impact, a wider-ranging operation should be considered to secure and protect key cities, such as Kyiv, Lviv and Uzhhorod.
+This would allow Ukrainian troops to be remobilised towards the frontline and facilitate the reopening of civilian and permanent military logistics, as well as providing British troops real learning in warfare if positioned closer to the front.

-In trade, Britain has been entrepreneurial, but this should be deepened.
-Alongside pushing for loan relief, the UK should use trade mechanisms to keep the Ukrainian economy strong, encouraging its opening into the UK and Europe.
-This supports its ability to last economically until victory and attempt to mitigate the exploitative practice of operating and taking capital away from Ukraine itself.
+In trade, the UK has been entrepreneurial, but this should be deepened.
+Alongside pushing for loan relief, Britain should use trade mechanisms to keep the Ukrainian economy strong, encouraging its opening into the UK and other European nations.
+This supports Ukraine’s ability to last economically until victory, and its attempt to mitigate the exploitative practice of operating and taking capital away from Ukraine itself.

 Lastly is ties, referring to the need to keep Ukraine in the diplomatic picture.
-At the United Nations, NATO, in discussions with the European Union, and especially in bilateral relationships in Asia and Africa, Ukraine should be highlighted hand-in-hand with the UK.
+At the United Nations UN) and NATO, in discussions with the European Union (EU), and especially in bilateral relationships in Asia and Africa, Ukraine should be highlighted hand-in-hand with Britain.
 The more the UK can support in tackling misinformation and pushing back Russian influence, the more pressure can be kept away from Ukraine to capitulate to false negotiations.

-Whilst we can be proud of the UK’s role in Ukraine, it pales in comparison to what individual Ukrainians are doing to reach victory.
-It is within Britain’s grasp to help Ukraine win if we really wanted it to; let us at least meet them halfway.
+While pride can be taken in the UK’s role in Ukraine, it pales in comparison to what individual Ukrainians are doing to reach victory.
+It is within Britain’s grasp to help Ukraine win if it really wanted it to.
+Let us at least meet them halfway.

 Adjunct Fellow, Council on Geostrategy

-Beyond the current level of support, the UK must hasten its activity in three key areas.
-The first is to work with allies to proactively counter and defeat Russian activity abroad, including neutering Russia’s ability to fuel its war.
-Continued dismantling of the ‘shadow fleet’ and severing the supply of key western components that are still found in Russian weaponry are priorities, as are combatting Russian influence operations, both in Europe and in key middle-ground powers.
+Beyond the current level of support, the UK should hasten its activity in three key areas.
+The first is to work with allies proactively to counter and defeat Russian activity abroad, including neutering the Kremlin’s ability to fuel its invasion.
+Continued dismantling of the ‘shadow fleet’ and severing the supply of key European components that are still found in Russian weaponry are priorities, as are combatting Russian influence operations, both in European nations and in key middle-ground powers.

 The second is to build up its military and industrial capacity significantly, both to rearm its own forces and to supply Ukraine.
-A strong British military is required to constrain Russian strategic options, while uninterrupted flows of British equipment – especially critical enablers – can decisively contribute to a Ukrainian victory.
+A strong British military is required to constrain Russian strategic options, while uninterrupted flows of UK equipment – especially critical enablers – can contribute decisively to a Ukrainian victory.

-Finally, the UK must continue to argue successfully for the necessity of a comprehensive Russian defeat for global security, to both domestic and foreign audiences.
-War fatigue, budgetary pressures, and hostile narratives – especially from populist parties – will all contribute to declining support for Ukraine if left to fester.
-British politicians must continue to clearly explain to both the British public and audiences abroad why the benefits of a Ukrainian victory far exceed the potential costs.
+Finally, Britain should continue to argue successfully for the necessity of a comprehensive Russian defeat for global security to both domestic and foreign audiences.
+War fatigue, budgetary pressures and hostile narratives – especially from populist parties – will all contribute to declining support for Ukraine if left to fester.
+British politicians should continue to explain clearly to both the British public and audiences abroad why the benefits of a Ukrainian victory far exceed the potential costs.

 Co-founder (Research), Council on Geostrategy